ATV Offroad Fury 4: Gameplay

-PSP version

-A loose adaptation for the PlayStation Portable was released at the same time titled ATV Offroad Fury Pro.
-This game uses the same physics engine and offers the same vehicles as 4, but features completely different race tracks, some exclusive vehicles, mini-games, and soundtrack.
+The PlayStation Portable version uses the same physics engine and offers the same vehicles as 4, but features completely different race tracks, some exclusive vehicles, mini-games, and soundtrack.
 It features both ad hoc (local area network) or Infrastructure (web) multiplayer modes.
-This game also includes new vehicle classes known as snowmobiles and rally cars, which are exclusive to this game.
+This game also includes new vehicle classes known as snowmobiles and rally cars, which are exclusive to this version.

-Eight "Classic" tracks can be unlocked by synchronizing own Save File with an ATV Offroad Fury Pro save via USB Link with a PlayStation Portable.
+Eight "Classic" tracks can be unlocked by synchronizing save files with an ATV Offroad Fury Pro save via USB Link with a PlayStation Portable.
 These tracks appear in previous games in the series, and must be unlocked through Pro before unlocking them in 4.

 Reception

-ATV Offroad Fury 4 received "generally positive" reviews, according to review aggregator Metacritic.
+ATV Offroad Fury 4 received "generally favorable" reviews, according to review aggregator website Metacritic.